Images of the accretion disk in Hybrid metric-Palatini gravity: Images of black hole

 Next, we discuss the secondary image.
 In images with a $17^\circ$ inclination angle, it appears as a glowing circle inside the direct image.
 In the case of an $85^\circ$ inclination, it appears as a semicircle in the lower part of the disk.
-While in the case of parameter coupling the difference from the Schwarzschild BH is not noticeable, for \( \phi_0 = 0.5 \), it becomes significantly apparent, with the angular size visibly reduced.
-In the case with a potential, we also observe a noticeable reduction in the angular size of the secondary image compared to GR.
+While in the case (II) the difference from the Schwarzschild BH (IV) is not noticeable, for (I) case, it becomes significantly apparent, with the angular size visibly reduced.
+In the case with a potential (III), we also observe a noticeable reduction in the angular size of the secondary image compared to GR (IV).
 While the effect is less extreme than in the previous case, it remains clearly visible.
 Thus the secondary images are closely related to the photon ring and can serve as the fingerprint of spacetime geometry.
 Therefore, we believe that it is possible to use this critical ring to identify the HMPG BHs.